 I know some readers won’t like this post.
-Most of us have a habit of sitting in the same place in church on Sunday, and I realize that nobody else is calling for changing this pattern.
+Most of us have a habit of sitting in church in the same place on Sunday, and I realize that nobody else is calling for changing this pattern.

 Why Change Where You Are Sitting in Church?